foosel/foosel.github.io/content/blog/2023-01-21-hugo-meet-android/index.md

 - termux
 - tasker
 ---

+***Update from 2026-06-19**: I went through these steps again after getting a new phone and had to change some things here and there while also improving other bits.
+You can find an update [here](/til/how-to-manage-this-page-from-my-phone-in-2026/).*

 One thing that kept me from blogging more so far was the difficulty in working on posts on my phone.
 So after switching this blog over to Hugo I decided to see if I couldn't improve on this situation.